The 20 Best Galactokinase Deficiency Doctors in The United States

 Accepting New Patients

-Amy Calhoun is a Medical Genetics specialist and a Pediatrics provider in Iowa City, Iowa.
+Amy Calhoun is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Iowa City, Iowa.
 Dr. Calhoun is rated as an Experienced provider by MediFind in the treatment of Galactokinase Deficiency.
-Her top areas of expertise are Wolf-Hirschhorn Syndrome, Otospondylomegaepiphyseal Dysplasia, MELAS Syndrome, and Costello Syndrome.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Wolf-Hirschhorn Syndrome, Otospondylomegaepiphyseal Dysplasia, MELAS Syndrome, and Costello Syndrome.
 Dr. Calhoun is currently accepting new patients.

 Distinguished in Galactokinase Deficiency